Namor: The Fantastic Four and modern world

-Namor was injured after the Genus incident in Stony Plain, Alberta.
-He was later found in Fantastic Four #4 living in the flophouse Bowery district of Manhattan as an amnesiac derelict.
+He was later found by Johnny Storm in Fantastic Four #4 living in the flophouse Bowery district of Manhattan as an amnesiac derelict.
 Regaining his memory, he became enraged upon learning that his people's city had been destroyed by nuclear testing, its inhabitants evacuated.
 Namor vows revenge on humanity, but after several attacks thwarted by superheroes, including in Fantastic Four #6, 9, and 14 (Sept. and Dec.
 1962, May 1963), Strange Tales #107 (April 1963), he finds his people and launches an unsuccessful invasion of New York City in Fantastic Four Annual #1 (1963).

+Namor's experience with the Fantastic Four leads to a long-running romantic triangle for Namor, Sue Storm, and Reed Richards.
+Namor becomes obsessed with Sue, who finds him dangerously attractive.

 Prior to Namor's first battle with the Avengers, he comes across a group of Inuit worshiping a figure frozen in ice; someone whom the Sub-Mariner vaguely recognizes from the past just before hurling said monolith into the ocean during an outburst of rage.
 After his second bout with the Avengers he is approached by then-ally in the war turned adversary in modern times; Captain Steven Rogers, the two catching up about life and times.
 Namor returns to Atlantis to marry his royal cousin Lady Dorma.
 In Sub-Mariner #37 (May 1971), the evil princess Llyra of Lemuria, another undersea culture, kidnaps and replaces Dorma at the wedding, hoping to usurp Namor's kingdom.
 Though Namor's marriage to Dorma is still official, she dies as a result of Llyra's machinations.
 In issues #45–46 (Nov.-Dec.
 1971) Namor finally meets his father, long thought dead, only to lose him when Leonard McKenzie gives his life in battle against the supervillain Tiger Shark.
 Namor allies with the "non-team" the Defenders initially in Marvel Feature #1–3, Dec.
 1971 – June 1972, then in the series The Defenders.
 After being deposed from his throne, Namor joins the superhero team the Avengers.
 He is briefly married to Marrina, an aquatic alien and a member of the Canadian super-team Alpha Flight.
 She is later presumed killed, but she is later revealed to be in a coma, of which Namor is unaware.